tariksaylak/LeafyMart/README.md

-# GreenNest – React + Redux Plant Shop
+# Leafy Mart – React + Redux Plant Shop

-**GreenNest** is a responsive plant shop built with React, Redux Toolkit, and React Router.
+**LeafyMart** is a responsive plant shop built with React, Redux Toolkit, and React Router.
 This project is a continuation of a foundational React application, expanded to include global state management and multi-page routing.

 ## 🌿 Features